Determine the Need for a Test

 Individual course$25Add to cart

-To determine test need, it is important to establish the value to the Provider.
+Establishing the value to the provider to determine test needs is essential.
 Fundamentally, a test has value if it can do one or more of the following:

 1. Detect if a patient has a disease